Increasing usability & accessibility of complex weather apps

 * Component library (buttons, modules, time slider)

-Impact: Made iteration cycles possible without design debt.
+Impact: Made iteration cycles quick and seamless.

-Addressing accessibility
+Addressing accessibility from the start

 Considerations: